tarwn/lessthandot-hugo/blogs/content/posts/2009-12-28-how-to-modify-the-host-file-in-windows-7.md

   - spyware

 ---
 One way I stay protected from bad sites is that I use a modified host file.
 In Vista and Windows 7 you cannot just open the file in notepad and save it anymore, you will get an error.
-Someone had this happen at work on Windows Server 2008 last week and just today someone asked about it in our forums here: [Can&#8217;t modify the host file on Windows 7][1]
+Someone had this happen at work on Windows Server 2008 last week and just today someone asked about it in our forums here: [Can't modify the host file on Windows 7][1]

 I decided to create a short little blog post explaining how you can modify this file.